bitcoinvsalts/node-binance-trader/README.md

 * ask for a trading pair
 * ask for a loss pourcentage
 * ask for a profit pourcentage
-* and dynamically auto trade the whole operation.
+* and dynamically auto trade the whole operation as fast and efficient as possible.

 # Installation 📦